lucidrains/voicebox-pytorch/README.md

 In this work, we will use rotary embeddings.
 The authors seem unaware that ALiBi cannot be straightforwardly used for bidirectional models.

+## Appreciation

+- <a href="https://stability.ai/">StabilityAI</a> for the generous sponsorship, as well as my other sponsors, for affording me the independence to open source artificial intelligence.

+- <a href="https://github.com/b-chiang">Bryan Chiang</a> for the ongoing code review, sharing his expertise on TTS, and pointing me to <a href="https://github.com/atong01/conditional-flow-matching">an open sourced implementation</a> of conditional flow matching

 ## Install

 ```bash